5 Things First Time Home Buyers Need To Know

 2. List your priorities, then your non-negotiables.

 What are you looking for in a home?
 Does it need to be near a school or a gym?
+Do you want a swimming pool?
 Are you set on having trials close by for running or biking?
 Assess your needs and go from there.
 List your priorities.
 From that priority list, what will you not negotiate on?
 What are you willing to compromise?
 This will also help narrow down your house hunt when the time comes.

 3. Know how much of a down payment is normal.

 This will help with your budgeting!
 Do as much research as you can on the market, homes you may be interested in, real estate agents etc. But also ensure you are aware of the average down payment.
 20% is often considered the norm or average, yet you can sometimes only need to put down 3.5%.
 Again, do your research.
 Plan your budget.
 Shop around for that mortgage and get it pre-approved.
 What can you afford and what is realistic?